Health Care - Right at School

 Our School-Based Behavioral Health provides support through virtual groups and telehealth services.
 These virtual groups and telehealth visits allow you and your child to remain at home and receive the care you need.
 Connect with your provider from your phone or a computer.

 Please call (614) 355-2590 to schedule an appointment.

-Nationwide Children’s has health clinics in select central Ohio schools.
+Nationwide Children’s has health centers in select central Ohio schools.
 This program is in partnership with your child’s doctor.

 How does it work?

 - You can call (614) 355-2590 or contact your school nurse to make an appointment.